Quantization of the universal centralizer and central D-modules

 There are natural analogues of the above definitions in the graded setting.
 For any $\mathbb{Z}$-graded ring, resp. coring, object $A$ we let $A\mmod$, resp. $A\comod$, denote the category of $\mathbb{Z}$-\textbf{graded} left modules, resp. comodules.

 The coordinate ring $\oo(H)$ of an algebraic group $H$ is a $k$-coalgebra.
-By a linear action (aka representation) of an algebraic group $H$ on a not necessarily finite dimensional vector space $V$ we mean an $\mathcal{O}(H)$-comodule with coaction $V\to V\o \mathcal{O}(H)$ which is coassociative and counital in the natural way.
-Let $\text{Rep}(H)$ denote the symmetric monoidal category of algebraic representations of $H$.
+By a linear action (aka representation) of an algebraic group $H$ in a not necessarily finite dimensional vector space $V$ we mean a coaction $V\to \mathcal{O}(H)\o V$, i.e. a left $\oo(H)$-comodule structure on $V$, where $\oo(H)$ is viewed as a coalgebra.
+Let $\text{Rep}(H)$ denote the symmetric monoidal category of representations of $H$.
 In what follows, we will use the fact that a linear action of the multiplicative group ${\mathbb G}_m$ is the same thing as a ${\mathbb Z}$-grading without further mention.